Sigma-Labs-XYZ/Example-Technical-Tests/morse/README.md

 Each task should be completed **before** moving on to the next:

 1. Given a string of dots and dashes, translate it into the appropriate letter/digit.
-Invalid sequences should raise an error.
+Invalid/untranslateable sequences should raise an error.
     - `.` --> `E`
     - `-..` --> `D`
     - `--...` --> `7`